-Prerequisites: C or better in MATH 079, Placement Exam, or Instructor Permission
+Prerequisites: C or better in MATH 79 or B or better in CCP 79, Placement Exam, or Instructor Permission

 MATH 88 S,F,W,Sp 3 credits Pre-College Math II

 Covers solving linear equations and inequalities, an introduction to graphing, and solving systems of linear equations.
 Techniques and strategies for problem solving are emphasized.
 This is the first 3 credits of a 6 credit course designed to prepare students for algebra intensive college-level math pathways.